 Hotel guests will enjoy a convenient system that controls the environment using a mobile application or via voice commands using Amazon Echo.

-The client wants a solution that will meet the following requirements:
+The client needed a solution that meets the following requirements:

 Meeting the Challenge

 DataArt was chosen as a trusted development partner given our strong experience in IoT.
 Using DeviceHive as a platform, we have connected a room Smart Energy Thermostat using ZigBee Smart Energy and a gateway to the cloud.